iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration-part1.md

   width="500px"
 />

+### Scope and TL;DR
+This post explores how **wireless vibration sensors** and machine learning techniques are used for **anomaly detection** in industrial shaker screens.
+By monitoring vibration data and using deep-learning models, various types of mechanical faults can be detected at an early stage.

 {: .description_3}
 This is the first part in a three-part series.
 [Part 2: Anomaly Detection with Autoencoders]({{ site.baseurl }}/blog/anomaly-detection-vibration-part2)
 [Part 3: Real-world Vibratory Screen Data]({{ site.baseurl }}/blog/anomaly-detection-vibration-part3)

-### Scope and TL;DR
-This blog post explores how wireless vibration sensors and machine learning techniques are used for anomaly detection in industrial shaker machines.
-By monitoring vibration data and using deep-learning models, various types of mechanical faults can be detected at an early stage.
-We cover the technical setup and data postprocessing using autoencoders, which are the key elements for reliable and fully automated fault detection.
+We cover the technical setup and data postprocessing using autoencoders (part 2), which are the key elements for reliable and fully automated fault detection.

+Finally, based on real-world data collected during an 8-month long data collection example from a household waste processing plant in the Benelux, the reader will understand both the strengths and weaknesses of the system (part 3).

 <img
   src="{{ site.baseurl }}/assets/images/vibration-to-anomaly.jpg"